MPU-401: Clones

+In 2014 clones of the MIF-IPC-A card for PCs were built.
+In 2016, a second clone named "MIF-IPC-B" was released.

-In 2015 hobbyists developed a Music Quest PC MIDI Card 8BIT clone.
-In 2017/2018 hobbyists developed a revision of the Music Quest PC MIDI Card 8BIT clone that includes a wavetable header in analogy of the Roland MPU-401AT.
+In 2015 a clone of the Music Quest PC MIDI Card 8BIT was developed, and in 2017/2018 a revision which includes a wavetable header, similar to the Roland MPU-401AT.

 Modes

 The MPU-401 can work in two modes, normal mode and UART mode.
 "Normal mode" would provide the host system with an 8-track sequencer, MIDI clock output, SYNC 24 signal output, Tape Sync and a metronome; as a result of these features, it is often called "intelligent mode".
-Compare this to UART mode, which reduces the MPU-401 to simply relaying in-/outcoming MIDI data bytes.
+Compare this to UART mode, which reduces the MPU-401 to simply relaying incoming and outgoing MIDI data bytes.

 As computers became more powerful, the features offered in "intelligent mode" became obsolete.
 Implementing these in the host system's software was more efficient.
 Specific hardware was no longer required.
 As a result, the UART mode became the dominant mode of operation.
 Early UART MPU-401 capable cards were still advertised as MPU-401 compatible.